Back to all articles

 A good rule of thumb is to focus on 3 to 4 main KPIs per dashboard.
 Adding trends and influential factors to the dashboard is fine, as long as it all relates to the same set of metrics.
 Regarding the number of dashboards, it really depends from business to business.

-What works well for us, is to give individual teams ownership of their own dashboards.
-Usually, our teams have 1 strategic dashboard as their main source of information.
 In addition, they add 3 to 5 dashboards that go more into detail on specific items that are important in their field of business.
 With different dashboard types, you can always keep the global overview in 1 strategic dashboard, and get a more detailed view when needed.

 Example of an actionable SaaS dashboard